PRINT

 ENVIRONMENTAL AND SOCIAL INFORMATION

-The main environmental and social risks anticipated include (i) environmental impacts occurring during construction; and (ii) potential land acquisition and resettlement impacts during project implementation.
-To mitigate these risks, NBRO prepared an Environmental and Social Management Planning Framework (ESMPF) and a Social Management and Resettlement Planning Framework (SMRPF) for the entire Project.
-ESMPF and the SMRPF, in English and in the national languages (Sinhala and Tamil), were disclosed on November 16, 2018 on the NBRO’s website (see this link) and on November 22 2018 on AIIB’s website (see this link).
-Additionally, site specific Environmental and Social Management Plans (ESMPs) for the Phase I (24 sites) have been prepared and disclosed, in English, Sinhala and Tamil on NBRO’s (see this link) website.
-For the Phase II (about 76 sites), most of the ESMPs have been completed and disclosed, in English (64) and Sinhala and Tamil (60) on NBRO’s website (see this link).
-The remaining ESMPs are being finalized by NBRO.
+E&S Aspects: The main E&S risks anticipated include (i) environmental impacts occurring during construction; and (ii) potential land acquisition and resettlement impacts during project implementation.
+To mitigate these risks, NBRO prepared an Environmental and Social Management Framework (ESMF) and a Social Management and Resettlement Planning Framework (SMRPF) for the entire Project.
+ESMF and the SMRPF, in English and in the national languages (Sinhala and Tamil), were disclosed on November 16, 2018 on the NBRO’s website (see this link) and on November 22, 2018 on AIIB’s website (see this link).
+Additionally, site specific Environmental and Social Management Plans (ESMPs) for the sites to be supported by the project have been prepared and disclosed, in English, Sinhala and Tamil on NBRO’s website (see link1 and link2).

-A grievance redress mechanism (GRM) is operational to register feedback/grievance from the impacted people and redress their concerns in a stipulated time frame.
-The GRM is accessible to all the project-affected people including contracted project workers.
-Information on the GRM was provided during the socialization of the ESMPs.
+Project Grievance Redress Mechanism (GRM).
+A GRM is operational to register feedback/grievance from the project-affected people (PAPs) and redress their concerns in a stipulated time frame.
+The GRM is accessible to all PAPs including contracted project workers.
+Information on the GRM and applicability of AIIB’s Project-affected People’s Mechanism (PPM) was provided during the socialization of the ESMPs.
 Feedback/grievance boxes are available at each District Office.
 Alternatively, users are invited to submit their feedbacks/grievances in writing, by e-mail, by telephone, through the project’s website, and in person (through the contractors or members of the local governments).
 Contact details are published on the Project’s website.

 PROJECT TEAM LEADER